RECKONING: Reasoning through Dynamic Knowledge Encoding

-Our evaluations on several long-context reasoning tasks show that PERK significantly outperforms the standard prompt-based long-context baseline, achieving average absolute performance gains of up to 90% for smaller models (GPT-2) and up to 27% for our largest evaluated model, Qwen-2.5-0.5B.
-In general, PERK is more robust to reasoning complexity, length extrapolation, and the locations of relevant information in contexts.
-Finally, we show that while PERK is memory-intensive during training, it scales more efficiently at inference time than prompt-based long-context inference.
+Our evaluations on several long-context reasoning tasks show that PERK significantly outperforms the standard long-context finetuning, achieving average absolute performance gains of up to 20% for Qwen-2.5 (0.5B & 7B) on synthetic and real-world long-context reasoning.
+PERK also maintains its advantages across model scales and families.
+Compared to specialized long-context LLMs, PERK matches or surpasses their performance.
+Finally, our analyses show PERK is more robust to reasoning complexity, length extrapolation, and the positions of relevant information in contexts.

 To scale the training of larger and more capable test-time learning models, we propose PERK, which uses a parameter-efficient test-time adaptation to reduce both the size and amount of gradient unrolling required during optimization.
 Specifically, in the inner and outer loops, we only optimize a parameter-efficient adapter, LoRA, to encode the contexts, and we apply truncated gradient unrolling to reduce the memory cost of backpropagating through the inner loop.